RECENT ARTICLES

 - From the Georgia Department of Labor: The Georgia Department of Labor provides access to a complete set of data tools for workforce developers to better understand the labor market conditions in Georgia.
 The portal also includes resources for job seekers and employers.
 Click here to learn more.

 - From Georgia Power: Georgia Power’s Community & Economic Development team maintains interactive tools to take a deeper dive into the data on target industries, the labor force, and more.
+This includes Georgia’s Top Industries.
 Click here to learn more.

 - From the National Fund for Workforce Solutions: The National Fund for Workforce Solutions’ Workforce Equity Dashboard provides disaggregated data that uncovers racial gaps in workforce outcomes, identifies opportunities to advance racial equity across systems, and informs high-impact strategies to build a future where employers, workers, and communities prosper.
 This dashboard was developed in partnership with the National Equity Atlas.
 Click here to learn more.